TrellixVulnTeam/RedPlag_IZD3/README.md

 ### How the terminal is supposed to be run :

 The server must be active.
-If you are testing locally, follow the instructions for backend.
+If you are testing locally, follow the instructions for the backend.

 Name of the terminal file is `redplagcli`.
 The `redplag_support.py` file must be present in the same folder as `redplagcli`.